Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 What Are the Potential Effects of ESWT?

 Extracorporeal shockwave therapy (ESWT) is a safe, non-invasive procedure administered on an outpatient basis.
 Each session usually lasts about 5 minutes, while the entire process, including preparation and post-therapy activities, takes about 15 minutes.
-After the therapy, patients might experience mild irritation in the treated area, including redness and slight inflammation.
-Some discomfort is normal during treatment, but it should not be painful.
-Post-treatment, there might be some discomfort for 2-3 hours, so we recommend that patients rest and avoid strenuous physical activities for the remainder of the day.
+After the therapy, patients might experience mild irritation in the cared for area, including redness and slight inflammation.
+Some discomfort is normal during care, but it should not be uncomfortable.
+Post-care, there might be some discomfort for 2-3 hours, so we recommend that patients rest and avoid strenuous physical activities for the remainder of the day.

 Is ESWT Well-Researched for Joint & Injury Care?